JHarrison89/rails-api-session-auth-template/README.md

+## Password reset

-## How password reset & works
+### How it works
 The password resource is used to reset passwords.<br>

 The forgot action checks the user and calls `UserMailer.forgot_email`, which generates a token and sends it to the user's email.<br>
 The token is then passed back to the reset action and used to validate the request.

-Call the forgot password endpoint to test the password reset function and copy the token from the reset password email.<br>
+To test the password reset function, call the forgot password endpoint and copy the token from the reset password email/response.<br>
-Send a request to reset the password endpoint and add the token as a param so it can be validated by the backend and your new email and password as a JSON body.
+Send a request to the reset password endpoint and add the token as a param and your email and new password in the JSON body.

+### Generating tokens
 The `signed_id` method is built into Rails and is used to generate tokens associated with users. <br>
 The `signed_id` method is used in the `UserMailer` class.
 See the GoRails youtube links below for more info. <br>